NuttyShrimp/DeGrens/resources/[dg]/dg-weapons/meta/README.md

 - Modify this for spread

 ## AccurateModeAccuracyModifier
-- Multiplier of accuracyspread when zooming
+- Multiplier of accuracyspread when zooming (Put to 0.4)

 ## Damage
 - Overall weapon damage